MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-7-10-model.md

 ### Advantages of Vowpal Wabbit

 Vowpal Wabbit provides extremely fast learning over non-linear features like n-grams.

 Vowpal Wabbit uses *online learning* techniques such as stochastic gradient descent (SGD) to fit a model one record at a time.
 Thus it iterates very quickly over raw data and can develop a good predictor faster than most other models.
 This approach also avoids having to read all training data into memory.

 Vowpal Wabbit converts all data to hashes, not just text data but other categorical variables.
 Using hashes makes lookup of regression weights more efficient, which is critical for effective stochastic gradient descent.

 During training, the module makes calls into a Vowpal Wabbit wrapper developed for Azure.
-The training data is downloaded in blocks from Azure, utilizing the high bandwidth between the worker roles executing the computations and the store, and is streamed to the VW learners.
+The training data is downloaded in blocks from Azure, utilizing the high bandwidth between the store and the worker roles executing the computations, and is streamed to the VW learners.
 The resulting model is generally very compact due to the internal compression done by VW.
 The model is copied back to the experiment workspace where it can be utilized like other models in Azure Machine Learning.

 ###  <a name="bkmk_Options"></a> Supported and unsupported parameters